nayemalam/reviewly/README.md

 - UI and logic implemented (values stored in Local Storage)
 - Some other nice features implemented:
   - responsive design
+  - typescript
   - clear all comments with  prompt
     - this will clear only all responses, not the entire local storage
   - back button for convenience
   - press "Enter" to submit a comment
   - can cancel and edit the comment
   - can remove a comment
-  - deployed with CI
+  - deployed with CI (every push to `master` will automatically deploy to deployed URL)
-  - filter reviews by rating
-  - filter reviews by
 - Built with Next.js, React, Redux + Redux Toolkit, styled with SASS, Tailwind CSS and Material UI.

 ## Some other things to consider (but out of scope):